AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md

 product-area: projects
 navigation-topic: use-the-home-area
 title: Display items in the [!UICONTROL worklist] in the Home area
-description: The [!UICONTROL worklist] in the [!UICONTROL Home] area displays all work items that are assigned to you.
-You can control which items display in your [!UICONTROL worklist], by using filters and by grouping and sorting your work items.
+description: Each widget contains its own worklist.
+Worklists display all work items that are assigned to you.
+You can control which items display in your [!UICONTROL worklist], by using filters and groupings.
-author: Nolan
+author: Courtney
 feature: Get Started with Workfront, Work Management
 exl-id: eac2e065-9e32-43c1-90ff-0f841b508c35
 ---